 - Keeping your body a comfortable temperature is very important.
 This can be controlled by the room temperature, the choice of duvet and the right pyjamas.
 More information about the different sleep types can be found in our Nightwear Guide.

 - When selecting your nightwear, different cuts and materials can make a big difference.
 For example, pyjamas with COOLMAX® can help prevent heavy sweating.
-The new Zzzleepwear series features an innovative coating with titanium mineral content, which reflects infrared heat back to the body.

 - The temperature in the bedroom is a vital factor for deep, restorative sleep.
 A cool temperature between 16 and 18 degrees Celsius is ideal.